 Transition of Power

-In order to ensure proper training of new officers and a smooth transition of power, the outgoing executive board is required to continue with their duties in a joint fashion with the new executive board until April 9, 2018.
+In order to ensure proper training of new officers and a smooth transition of power, the outgoing executive board is required to continue with their duties in a joint fashion with the new executive board until April 10, 2024.
+This is extremely important for the new executive board to have a full grasp of the club’s mission and vision as well as each officer’s specific responsibilities and duties.
 The following steps should be taken to aid in the training of the newly elected officers:

 - The old board should come up with some way of celebrating the new board.